cancamilo/telegram-nlp/README.md

 You can also follow [this guide](https://huggingface.co/docs/sagemaker/en/getting-started) for more specific details.

-## Inference module
+### Inference module

 The inference module is used to perform sentiment predictions on a given test or validation messages dataset.
 [The inference notebook](/notebooks/simple_inference.ipynb) demonstrates the usage of the [module](/modules/sentiment_predictor.py).

-### Dealing with external modules

 The easiest way to enable using external modules in python scripts and notebooks is using the following code: